 The Severity of an Issue is used to describe how severe an issue is.
 The allowable values for severity range from Extreme to Low.

 The Status of an Issue describes where an Issue sits within the CENTRL Issue Lifecycle.
 An Issue starting from Potential can go to Open.
 An issue starting as Open can only go to either a Closed or Invalid status.

 The Due Date for an issue details the intended due date for the Issue.
 You can modify the Due Date as needed for tracking purposes for both you and your external partner.

 Reference Documents allow users to attach additional documentation to an issue.
 For example, you could attach a standardized policy or presentation for your partner to view in case they needed help with an Issue.

 Note: Issue Owners can add or remove reference documents at any time.
-However, Internal Collaborators can add reference documents only if they have the Issue management Admin capability.
+However, Internal Collaborators can add reference documents but cannot remove reference documents.